-Concurrent recoveries can be performed from an advanced file type device (adv\file), either by using multiple -S options to identify multiple save sets, or executing multiple recover commands concurrently.
+Concurrent recoveries can be performed from an advanced file type device (adv_file), either by using multiple -S options to identify multiple save sets, or executing multiple recover commands concurrently.

-- Specifies automatic file recovery with no interactive browsing.
+-a Specifies automatic file recovery with no interactive browsing.
 Path specifies one or more files or directories to be recovered.
 Symbolic links are not followed, though the link file itself will be recovered.
-Mount points are also not followed unless the most recent save(1m) was performed with the '-x' option. - -B Specifies a BMR recovery that automatically uses the standard BMR exclude file, exclude.NETWORKER.
-All the file paths listed in the standard exclude file are excluded from the recovery.
+Mount points are also not followed unless the most recent save(1m) was performed with the '-x' option.